scrapy-plugins/scrapy-playwright/README.md

-Specifying a non-negative integer value for the [`PLAYWRIGHT_CLOSE_CONTEXT_INTERVAL`](#playwright_close_context_interval) setting enables a periodic task which closes browser contexts which have no active pages.
+Specifying a non-negative integer value for the [`PLAYWRIGHT_CLOSE_CONTEXT_INTERVAL`](#playwright_close_context_interval) setting enables closing browser contexts which have no active pages.

 ### Closing a context during a crawl